jenci2114/csc258-project/README.md

 # CSC258-Project
 A Frogger game written in Assembly

+Before you copy anything, consider if you can handle an [**academic offence**](https://www.artsci.utoronto.ca/current/academic-advising-and-support/student-academic-integrity/academic-misconduct) charge.

 # Gameplay
 - There are two levels in the game
 - Your goal is to move to the goal region in each level without depleting your lives